microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/teamworkdevice-rundiagnostics.md

 If successful, this method returns a `202 Accepted` response code.
 The response will also contain a `Location` header, which contains the location of the [teamworkDeviceOperation](../resources/teamworkdeviceoperation.md) resource.
 You can check the status of the run diagnostics operation by making a GET request to this location that returns whether the operation is `queued`, `succeeded`, or `failed`.
 If the operation succeeded, you can download the logs from the Microsoft Teams Admin Center.

-This method also returns a `409 Conflict` response code, if the operation is already in queued state.
+This method also returns a `409 Conflict` response code if the operation is already in queued state.

 ## Examples